platformatic/platformatic/docs/guides/use-env-with-platformatic.md

 ## Introduction

-Environment variables (env) are key-value pairs that can store data outside of your application code.
+Environment variables (env) are key-value pairs that can store data outside your application code.
 This can include details such as API keys, and [configuration](https://12factor.net/config) options, which are isolated from your source code.

 This guide provides a step-by-step guide on adding and using environment variables (env) in a Platformatic application.